TopicWorld Wide

 Trieste

-Up to 6 PhD positions in Cognitive Neuroscience are available at SISSA, Trieste, starting October 2024.
+Up to 6 PhD positions in Cognitive Neuroscience are available at SISSA, Trieste, starting October 2025.
 SISSA is an elite postgraduate research institution for Maths, Physics and Neuroscience, located in Trieste, Italy.
 SISSA operates in English, and its faculty and student community is diverse and strongly international.
-The Cognitive Neuroscience group (https://phdcns.sissa.it/) hosts 7 research labs that study the neuronal bases of time and magnitude processing, visual perception, motivation and intelligence, language and reading, tactile perception and learning, and neural computation.
-Our research is highly interdisciplinary; our approaches include behavioural, psychophysics, and neurophysiological experiments with humans and animals, as well as computational, statistical and mathematical models.
+The Cognitive Neuroscience group (https://phdcns.sissa.it/) hosts 6 research labs that study the neuronal bases of time and magnitude processing, neuronal foundations of perceptual experience and learning in various sensory modalities, motivation and intelligence, language, and neural computation.
+Our research is highly interdisciplinary; our approaches include behavioral, psychophysics, and neurophysiological experiments with humans and animals, as well as computational, statistical and mathematical models.
 Students from a broad range of backgrounds (physics, maths, medicine, psychology, biology) are encouraged to apply.
-This year, one of the PhD scholarships is set aside for joint PhD projects across PhD programs within the Neuroscience department (https://www.sissa.it/research/neuroscience).
 The selection procedure is now open.
-The application deadline is 28 March 2024.
-To learn how to apply, please visit https://phdcns.sissa.it/admission-procedure .
+The application deadline for the spring admission round is 20 March 2025 at 1pm CET.
+Please apply here, and see the admission procedure page for more information.
 Please contact the PhD Coordinator Mathew Diamond (diamond@sissa.it) and/or your prospective supervisor for more information and informal inquiries.

 PositionComputational Neuroscience